7 Benefits of Data Governance for Businesses

 3. Improved Data Security & Access Control

 Data security is a growing concern.
-With proper governance, sensitive data is protected through role-based access controls, preventing unauthorized access and reducing the risk of data leaks.
+With proper governance, sensitive data is protected through role-based access controls, preventing unauthorised access and reducing the risk of data leaks.

 4. Increased Operational Efficiency